OsaPL/Versus-Brawl/README.md

 - Jump height:5/10 (no change)
 - Size: 7/10 (5/10)

-Special: Pounces on you - sharp claws, cant use weapons
+Trait: Pounces on you - sharp claws, cant use weapons

 # Small bugs (dont report these, I know :) )
 - player one can sometimes change species on selecting number of players
 - clothing colors may look wonky, low priority
 - changing anything in the script, causes ui to bug out (my fault, probably global script variables are being cleared)

+# Download and instalation
+## WIP mod

+# Thanks to:
+[WolfireGames](https://github.com/WolfireGames) - for being awesome developers (source code helped me a lot)

+Jukucz, Naxer, Dante and Emperot - for playtesting this shit

+WhaleMan - Praise the WhaleMan